phisko/kengine/components/data/NavMeshComponent.md

 # RebuildNavMeshComponent

-`Component` that indicates that the navmesh for the `Entity` should be rebuilt.
+Tag `Component` that indicates that the navmesh for the `Entity` should be rebuilt.
 This `Component` is automatically removed once the navmesh has been built.